Differential Equations as Fixpoints and Games: Introduction

-This perspective also reveals important aspects of the deductive power of the proof calculi.
+The general perspective in this paper, by supporting general atomic game symbols, makes it possible to lift these findings to the presence of various additional dynamics.
+Discrete, continuous, and adversarial dynamics are all shown to be fixpoints.
+Most interestingly, differential equations can be characterized by fixpoints and, thus, also as games, providing a \emph{global} and \emph{discrete} perspective on differential equations.
+Instead of approximating differential equations by a sequence of steps, whose precision is linear in the time step, the fixpoint provably approximates the function globally and symmetrically.
+This nondeterministic dynamic definition of continuous reachability allows for approximations with precision exponential in the number of fixpoint iterations.
+Beyond the theoretical interest, the axiomatization enables strong (absolute) completeness results for systems where safety is not contingent on infinitesimal behaviour on the boundary.
+Moreover, the truth of robust properties is decidable via proof search and can be used to automate verification.

+The equivalence of games and fixpoints via logic extends to show that differential game logic \dGL (with discrete, continuous, and adversarial dynamics) \cite{DBLP:journals/tocl/Platzer15} is equiexpressive and equivalent to the differential $\mu$-calculus \dLmu (with discrete and continuous dynamics).
 For computer programs described in Hoare calculus \cite{DBLP:journals/cacm/Hoare69}, Cook showed that the proof calculus is relatively complete \cite{DBLP:journals/siamcomp/Cook78}.
 Harel extended this to show the arithmetic completeness of interpreted dynamic logic \cite{DBLP:conf/icalp/Harel78}, by an equivalent reduction to the assertion language.
-For the more complex adversarial and continuous dynamics, this approach can not work to show arithmetic completeness of \differentialgamelogic, as it has significant additional expressive power \cite{DBLP:journals/tocl/Platzer15}.
-However, when the choices of the players are restricted to rational values, \dGL is now shown to be relatively complete.
+For the more complex adversarial and continuous dynamics, this approach cannot work to show arithmetic completeness of \differentialgamelogic, as it has significant additional expressive power \cite{DBLP:journals/tocl/Platzer15}.
+However, when the choices of the players are restricted to rational values, $\dGL$ is now shown to be equiexpressive and relatively complete.
+This means games with \emph{rational} choices, in contrast to general games, do \emph{not add} complexity to the game free version.
+To summarize, while \differentialgamelogic is conceptually significantly richer than \differentialdynamiclogic, with surprisingly small restrictions, such as robustness for continuous properties or rational choices for games, neither the adversarial nor the continuous dynamics fundamentally increase the expressive and deductive complexity.